folio-org/stripes-experiments/stripes-connect/api.md

 ### Appendix B: unresolved issues

-#### How to not fetch

-Sometimes we only want a mutator, for example when creating an Add Record form.
-One possibility would be to not have any path at all at the top level in this case, only POST.path to indicate the desired subset of functionality.
-This is appealingly minimalist, but it might be a bit opaque.
-Perhaps a boolean configuration item of `mutatorOnly` or `noFetch` is more explicit?

 #### One vs. Many

 Right now there is no clear standard as to what data is returned by